 Graduation does not mark the end of a graduate’s learning experience but it is only the beginning, a chance to put all their knowledge into practice.
-Slavic Missionary Bible School has sent over 400 missionaries to Ukraine, Russia, Tajikistan, Croatia, Cuba, Tanzania, India, Kenya and other countries throughout the past ten years, with approximately 40 – 60 young people going each year.
+Slavic Missionary Bible School has sent over 800 missionaries to Ukraine, Russia, Poland, Cuba, Tanzania, Uganda, Kenya, Nepal, India, and other countries throughout the past 18 years, with approximately 60-70 young people going each year.

 We believe it is our responsibility to fulfill the great commission which is to preach the gospel to all nations and to make disciples of everyone that listens and makes that decision to follow Jesus.

-Preparation for missions begins the day that the students step into the classroom.
-Multiple courses on practical theory are heard throughout the entire semester including Evangelism, Missions, Apologetics, World Religions and many more.
+Preparation for missions begins the day that students step into the classroom.
+Multiple courses on practical theory are taught throughout the semester including Evangelism, Missions, Apologetics, World Religions and many more.
 We believe that before one can cross the ocean, he must be willing to cross the street.

-Our students are divided into small groups of approximately 6 – 8 members each.
-Throughout the semester, the groups have time for preparation.
-There are churches, organizations and even individual missions that reach out to us, asking to send them missionaries.
-We get many requests every year and prayerfully consider each one evaluating the need of the location and the resources and abilities of our students before preparing and sending a team out.
-They prepare testimonies, sermons, songs, skits, and children’s programs in order to immediately begin their work upon arrival to their mission location.
-We connect with existing Christians to bring people to Christ in order to build up the church, plant new churches and connect local pastors to new believers.
+There are churches, organizations and even individual missions that reach out to us, asking to send them student missionaries.
+We prayerfully consider each request, evaluating the need of the location and the resources and abilities of our students before preparing and sending a team out.

-If you would like to invite our Missionary Team to help you do ministry in your country please fill out the “Missions Team Invitation” form.
+If you would like to invite our Missionary Team, please fill out the “Missions Team Invitation” form.

 God is seeking dedicated young people who are willing to leave the comforts of home to serve those desperately in need of the gospel.
 If you feel God is calling you to missions please consider joining us.